weaveworks/weave/site/ip-addresses.md

 are using some of these private addresses in the same range, which would cause a clash.

-Here's an example that came up recently: on `weave launch`, the following error message appeared:
+Here's an example: on `weave launch`, the following error message can appear:

 ````
 Network 10.32.0.0/12 overlaps with existing route 10.0.0.0/8 on host.